-At Hormead School, staff select resources from the Purple Mash EYFS curriculum to support the teaching of the Early Years curriculum and the achievement of the Early Learning Goal for Technology.
+At Hormead School, staff select resources from the Kapow EYFS curriculum to support the teaching of the Early Years curriculum and the achievement of the Early Learning Goal for Technology.
 EYFS pupils are taught in variety of ways through adult-led and supported tasks and child initiated learning in provision areas.

 Children will also use computing in a number of other subjects (English, maths, science, history/geography, music) in a number of ways including: to type, create posters, create musical compositions, research topics and use photo editing software (KS2).

 Regular observations and assessments of learning are recorded and contribute to a summative assessment at the end of EYFS.
 Although Computing is not explicitly reference in the new EYFS framework, we still feel it is highly beneficial to educate children in Computing as soon as they are ready.

 Assessments are made at the end of each unit using a task set by the teacher, as well as an end of unit quiz that the children take part in.
 These contribute to a summative assessment at the end of the year using assessment documents within the Kapow scheme.